100 Million Learners

 The Global Initiative offers three pathways to learners depending on their current education levels:

-2) Intermediate program: For advanced high school learners to current undergraduate learners.
+2) Intermediate courses: For advanced high school learners to current undergraduate learners.

 Our lives were transformed by our experience at Thunderbird and we wanted to extend that same transformative experience to people around the world who do not have the opportunity to access this world-class education.”